 When you zoom in, you are sacrificing quality for closeness.
 If you absolutely must zoom in, try to avoid going too close up, or you will risk your photos coming out grainy and blurred.

 Good editing is the icing on the cake when it comes to photography.
-There are plenty of free and paid for editing programs you can use to tweak your travel photos to perfection.
-If you master the art of editing, you can sell your photos online, in a gallery, or in any other space.
+There are plenty of free and paid editing programs to improve your travel photos.
+If you master the art of editing, you can sell your photos online, in a gallery, or any other space.
 The opportunities are endless!

 A bit of self-portraiture can add an exciting contrast to work and travel photography stints, especially if you’re traveling solo.
 Use a self-timer to capture yourself in your explorations and create a uniquely personal mood for your albums.